adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 Adding the `enableSoftDelete` parameter and setting it to true will enable the appropriate logic in the domain manager.

+!!! info
-> We haven't introduced the **Domain Manager** yet.
+    We haven't introduced the **Domain Manager** yet.
 Azure Mobile Apps doesn't really care what sort of data store you are using on the backend.
 It proxies all requests through a class that implements the `IDomainManager` interface.
 Azure Mobile Apps Server SDK supplies one such domain manager - the `EntityDomainManager` uses Entity Framework underneath for this purpose.

 Go through the same process of adding and deleting an entity.
 You can see the entity by using the SQL Server Object Explorer in Visual Studio: